openplans/openblock-old/docs/main/schemas.rst

 You can of course use the admin UI to delete any that you don't want to use.

+Note that modifications and deletions are permanent.
+We don't have an "undo" feature, sorry.

 Make a Schema From Scratch
 --------------------------